 Social security is funded by a 6.2% deduction from an employee's wages and a matching 6.2% contribution from the employer.
 But when your self-employed, you pay both the employee and employer portion.
 In other words, a self-employed person pays twice as much for the same retirement benefit.
 The good news is that a self-employed person may be able to control the social security tax; ensuring that the amount they pay in social security taxes makes sense when compared to what they may get when they retire.

-For self-employed clients, S&Co recommends that we analyze social security options several years before the planned retirement age.
+For self-employed clients, we recommend a social security analysis several years before your planned retirement age.
 This enables our self employed clients the ability in impact their retirement pay significantly.